John A. Roebling Suspension Bridge: Planning and charter

-Construction
+History

 Excavation for the foundation of the Covington tower commenced in September 1856 and went smoothly.
 A foundation was set consisting of 13 layers of oak beams, each layer set perpendicular to the one beneath it, bolted with iron hardware, and finally all cemented into place.
 On the Cincinnati side, work was delayed from the start.
 The construction crews could not pump water out of the excavating pit fast enough.
 After months of little progress, Roebling decided against buying costly machinery or bigger engines for his pumps and, quite last minute, designed his own square positive displacement pumps from three-inch (76 mm) pine planks.
 He built them locally in about forty-eight hours and ran them off of one of Amos Shinkles' tugboats, the Champion No.1.
 The homemade pumps displaced forty gallons of mud and clay in each cycle.

 When the crews reached the compacted gravel bed of the Ohio River, Roebling decided this would be sufficient for the foundation of the Cincinnati tower.
 Oak timbers were laid, mirroring the foundation of the Covington tower, and within three months, masonry on both towers reached above the waterline (which, at this time, was at a record low for the fall).
 Work halted for the freezing temperatures and increased water level, a practice which continued seasonally until completion of the bridge.
 At this time, a revised contract was drawn up, stating work was to be completed by December 1858, barring "unavoidable calamities".

 After a hard winter of 1856–57, and a wet spring, construction resumed in July 1857.
 Sandstone was used for the first twenty five vertical feet of each tower base.
 Limestone encased this sandstone to protect against scour and collision from watercraft.
 The remaining height of each tower was to be constructed of sandstone, rough cut and with a large draft.
 Roebling said this gave the towers "a massive look, quite suitable to their function."

 Working from July to August 1857, the company was without liquid funds, a problem compounded by the Panic of 1857.
 Work halted because of the inability to pay for the project.
 In July 1858, operations resumed again, albeit with a smaller workforce.
 Only one tower was worked on at a time.
 President Ramson of the company died, and no work was done during the years 1859–60.